How to Submit a Website to Search Engines

 SEO Guide Step 8

-Once you’ve done the on-page work to optimize your website and you are satisfied with the results, it’s time to invite the search engines!
+Once you’ve done the on-page work to optimize your website, it’s time to invite the search engines!

-In this SEO Guide lesson, you learn how to submit your website to Google and Bing, to send the search engine spiders an invitation to come crawling.
+In this SEO Guide lesson, you learn how to submit your website to Google and Bing.
+We’ll also cover the situations that call for sending the search engine spiders an invitation to come crawling.

 Why Submit a Site Manually?